MINGYUK/mingyuk.github.io/_posts/2025-07-29-incomplete.md

 Assume the response (treatment) is missing completely at random (MCAR) in $\mathcal{S}$, then $$\hat{Y}_r = \frac{\sum_{i=1}^{r}{Y_i}}{r}$$ is an unbiased, consistent estimator of $\overline{Y}_N$.

 This is a strong assumption, and a more realistic assumption is non-respondents missing at random (MAR).
-Under this assumption, $Z_i$ and $Y_i$ are both related to observed covariates $X_i$ but not any unobserved covaraite $U_i$. (refer to "statistical analysis with missing data" by Little and Rubin)
+Under this assumption, $Z_i$ and $Y_i$ are both related to observed covariates $X_i$ but not any unobserved covariate $U_i$. (refer to "statistical analysis with missing data" by Little and Rubin)

 In this case, $$\hat{Y}_{\mathit{w}} = \frac{\sum_{i=1}^{r}{\mathit{w}_iY_i}}{r}$$ is the unbiased, consistent estimator of $\overline{Y}_N$, given $\mathbf{w}$ appropriately adjusts for $X$.
 The most common way to calculate the weights is to fit a model that estimates the probability of responding (getting treatment) and inverting them.
 This is called the propensity score.
 An appealing aspect of using the propensity score is that it tends to balance the distribution of the observed covariates.